quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 - A class implementing the `WebApplicationInitializer` can be used to create a Spring application context.
 The following classes implement the `WebApplicationInitializer` interface:
   - `AbstractContextLoaderInitializer`: Abstract base class that registers a `ContextLoaderListerer` in the servlet context.
   - `AbstractDispatcherServletInitializer`: Abstract base class that registers a `DispatcherServlet` in the servlet context.
-  - `AbstractAnnotationConfigDispatcherServletInitializer`: Abstract base class that registers a `DispatcherServlet` in teh servlet context and uses Java-based Spring configuration.
+  - `AbstractAnnotationConfigDispatcherServletInitializer`: Abstract base class that registers a `DispatcherServlet` in the servlet context and uses Java-based Spring configuration.
   - `AbstractReactiveWebInitializer`: Creates a Spring application context that uses Java-based Spring configuration.
 Creates a Spring reactive web application in the servlet container.

 #### `AnnotationConfigWebApplicationContext` with `WebApplicationInitializer`